dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 The framework creates a scope per request and `RequestServices` exposes the scoped service provider.
 All scoped services are valid for as long as the request is active.

 > [!NOTE]
 > Prefer requesting dependencies as constructor parameters to resolving services from the `RequestServices` collection.
-This results in classes that are easier to test
+This results in classes that are easier to test.

 <!-- TO REVIEW -->
 ## Design services for dependency injection